hamidghasemi69/Image-Captioning/README.md

-After, training the model, I tried to generate the captions for some new images.
-Below is one sample output:
+After, training the model, a sample output as below is generated: